wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 ```

 !!!
 Info
-    When specifying the json path of the target, it should comply to the below syntax.
+    When specifying the JSON path of the target, it should comply with the below syntax.

     ```text
     <json path to locate the key>.<keyname>
     ```

     E.g.:
-    In the above configuration, we are trying to replace the `name` key of the student objects and
+    In the above configuration, we are trying to replace the `name` key of the student objects, and
-    json path to locate the student objects would be `$.data.students[*]`.
-Therefore json path would look like below.
+    JSON path to locate the student objects would be `$.data.students[*]`.
+Therefore JSON path would look like below.

     ```text
     $.data.students[*].name